 Mediation continuances increased markedly in fiscal years 2004-05 and 2005-06.
 The cause of that trend remains unknown.
-However, those volumes may have been increased by the volume of weather-related office closures that year, as Florida endured serial cyclone landfalls which affected virtually every Florida county.
+However, those volumes may have been increased by the volume of weather-related office closures that year, as Florida endured serial cyclone landfalls which affected virtually every Florida County.
 Those storms caused Carriers to close offices in central Florida (frustrating mediations in unaffected districts elsewhere) and by closing district offices at which the mediations would otherwise have been held.
 The mediation continuance trend reversed in 2006-07, decreased significantly in 2009-10, and remained virtually static in 2010-11.
-The volume of mediation continuances decreased significantly in 2011-12, but the decrease is less dramatic when this volume is considered as a percentage of the petitions filed.
-Some portion of the stabilizing figures in recent years is due to the staff training provided by the OJCC since 2006 and the resulting uniformity in the use of the characterization "continued" within the OJCC database.
+The volume of mediation continuances decreased significantly again in 2011-12 and 2012-13.
+Some portion of the stabilizing figures in recent years is due to the staff training provided by the OJCC since 2006 and the resulting uniformity in the use of the characterization

+"continued" within the OJCC database.
 Some portion of both the stabilizing of these figures and the marked decrease in the number of mediation conference continuances is also likely attributable to the annually decreasing volume of PFB filings and the resulting relief upon the mediator's individual calendars.
 Some portion may also be attributable to the increased familiarity of counsel with the statutory timelines since they were imposed.
 The consistency demonstrated in the figures in recent years supports the conclusion that the mediation continuance process is stable overall.